 Julia Child's French Onion Soup

-The temperature in New Jersey this week finally dropped into fall.
-Mornings are chilly with foggy car windows while the afternoons warm with the echos of summer.
+This week, the temperature in New Jersey finally dropped into fall.
+Mornings are chilly enough to fog my car windows, while the afternoons warm with the echoes of summer.

 Heavy rain and overcast skies took over a few days this week, causing the bearable 60-degree weather to feel cold and raw.

-It feels like a soup-day, I kept thinking, as I ate hearty pasta dishes and warmed sandwiches for lunch.
+It feels like a soup-day.
+I kept thinking — as I ate hearty pasta dishes for lunch.

 Inspired by Julia Child (after watching Julie & Julia last week), I decided that I was going to make soup this week: French onion!